MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 **Center for Research Informatics, University of Chicago**

-Saturdays 10/14/17; 9:00 AM - 12:00 PM
+Saturdays 04/14/17; 9:00 AM - 12:00 PM

 **Instructor:** Jorge Andrade, Ph.D.

 ## Learning Objectives

-- Learn how to develop HPC batch scripts using the Linux shell to execute code and develop analysis pipelines to perform computationally expensive bioinformatics tasks
+- Learn how to develop HPC batch scripts using the Linux shell to execute code, and develop analysis pipelines to perform computationally expensive bioinformatics tasks.

 ## 1. Introduction